alshedivat/al-folio/_pages/resources.md

 Do not hesitate to notify me any typo or inaccuracy you find along the way.
 Thanks in advance for your feedback!

-For those interested in additional training resources and comfortably read explanations and proofs in English comfortably enough, I recommend the following authors and sites:
+For those interested in additional training resources and comfortably read explanations and proofs in English, I recommend the following authors and sites:
 * [Yufei Zhao's training handouts](https://yufeizhao.com/olympiad/)
 * [Alexander Remorov's notes](https://alexanderrem.weebly.com/math-competitions.html)
 * [Evan Chen's articles](https://web.evanchen.cc/olympiad.html)